vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 5. Under the **Data Networks** pane, select the following:

     - Transport Zone: Overlay transport zone where you connected your Tanzu Kubernetes Grid VIP networks.
-    - Tier-1 Router: Tier-1 gateway **sfo01w01tier1** TKG Management VIP network is connected.
+    - Tier-1 Router: Tier-1 gateway **sfo01w01tier1** TKG Cluster VIP network is connected.
-    - Overlay Segment: Logical segment that you have created for TKG Management VIP Network.
+    - Overlay Segment: Logical segment that you have created for TKG Cluster VIP Network.
     - Tier-1 Router: Tier-1 gateway **sfo01w01tier2** where TKG Workload VIP Network is connected.
-    - Overlay Segment: Logical segment that you have created for TKG Workload VIP Network
+    - Overlay Segment: Logical segment that you have created for TKG Workload VIP Network.

     ![Select Networks](img/tkg-airgap-nsxt/alb24.png)

-> **Note** For single VIP network architecture, Don't add **sfo01w01tier2** tier-1 gateway under Data Network Segments and associated Overlay Segment.
-TKG Workload cluster will use TKG Management VIP for both control plane and data plane network.
+> **Note** For a single VIP network architecture, do not add **sfo01w01tier2** tier-1 gateway under Data Network Segments and associated Overlay Segment.
+TKG Workload cluster will use the TKG Cluster VIP for both control plane and data plane network.

 6. Under **vCenter Servers** pane, click **ADD**.